GT and GT Sinfonia Orchestras

 Valerie Lawrence, Co-Director of the Elementary GT Sinfonia

 Mrs. Lawrence has been an Orchestra Director in Howard County since 1988.
 She has worked at schools all over the county.
-For the past 15 years she has been the Director of Orchestras at Elkridge Landing Middle School and she also teaches at Elkridge Elementary School.
-She loves teaching both elementary and middle school strings and enjoys working with all her students.
-Mrs. Lawrence’s middle school orchestras have been recognized time and time again for outstanding performances at festivals.
+For the past 22 years she has been the Director of Orchestras at Elkridge Landing Middle School and until this year taught at Elkridge Elementary School.
+She loves teaching middle school orchestra and enjoys working with all her students.
+In addition to orchestra, Mrs. Lawrence teaches two general music classes.
+Mrs. Lawrence's middle school orchestras have been recognized time and time again for outstanding performances at festivals.

 The violin is her primary instrument but she also plays piano, accompanying students at the County and State Solo and Ensemble Festivals.
 Mrs. Lawrence is a former member of the Maryland Symphony under the direction of Barry Tuckwell and has also performed for the Pittsburgh and Baltimore Opera.
-She is a free lance violinist and perform all over the Baltimore and Washington area.
-Mrs. Lawrence performed at Hood College for 12 years in Handel’s “Messiah” as well as various operas and concerts.
+She is a freelance violinist and performs all over the Baltimore and Washington area.
+Mrs. Lawrence performs at Hood College each year in Handel's "Messiah" as well as various operas and concerts.

 She studied with Dr. Donald Portnoy and Stephen Hyde at West Virginia University performing in both the West Virginia Symphony and Symphonette.
 Mrs. Lawrence then continued her education at Duquesne University.
 Once she moved to Baltimore, she continued her studies with Herbert Greenberg, former Concertmaster of the Baltimore Symphony.